-- Send review link after support chat conversation
+- Send a review link after a support chat conversation

 Customer Experience & Website Integrations

 For instance, a chat can be initiated when a customer has visited a certain number of pages or is a returning visitor.
 The feature provides customers with the ability to ask questions about a product or service.
-Creating a seamless customer experience can result in a returning customer and word of mouth promotion.
+Creating a seamless customer experience can result in returning customers and word-of-mouth promotion.
 It is therefore important to capture their experience.